MEET THE

 Emma’s passion in Early Childhood encompasses collaboration and community participation – championing child-centric, culturally competent, and nature-based, holistic practice.
 Just as Malaguzzi observed “learning and teaching should not stand on opposite banks”, early childhood education is elevated when educators, children, families, and communities embark together.
 This Albany, IN resident enjoys supporting local creative and conservation outreach/education efforts and adventure with her husband.

-Marla Segal, On My Way Pre-K Project Director
+Marla Segal, Senior Director, On My Way Pre-K Project

 marla.segal@fssa.in.gov / 317.452.0380

-Erica A. Woodward, Senior On My Way Pre-K Project Manager
+Erica A. Hubbard, Director, On My Way Pre-K Project

 erica.woodward@fssa.in.gov / 812.260.0011

-Erica Woodward is a Senior Pre-K Project Manager for the Southern Indiana region.
-She holds a master’s degree in Organizational Leadership and Development and a bachelor’s degree in Marketing and Communications.
-She has worked for the Department of Vocational Rehabilitation, and as a preschool teacher.
+Erica Hubbard is the Director of the On My Way Pre-K program.
+She holds a Master’s degree in Organizational Leadership and Development and a Bachelor’s degree in Marketing and Communications.
+She has worked for the Department of Vocational Rehabilitation, as Professor of Communications in Louisville, Kentucky, and as a preschool teacher.
 Erica has been with the Pre-K program since 2015 and took a leading role in the statewide texting communications pilot.
 Today, Pre-K Managers utilize this text method to increase communication avenues with families.
 In her leisure time, Erica enjoys spending time with her three children.

 LaKesha Fillmore, On My Way Pre-K Project Manager